ricardobranco777/ansible-netbsd/README.md

 To install more sets:
-Download them from https://nycdn.netbsd.org/pub/NetBSD-daily/netbsd-11/latest/amd64/binary/sets/ and copy them to /var/cache/sysupgrade and then run the above command.
+Download them from https://nycdn.netbsd.org/pub/NetBSD-daily/netbsd-11/latest/amd64/binary/sets/ and copy them to /var/cache/sysupgrade and then run:
-This is better than just decompressing the tarballs as it respects the mtree directives.
+`sysupgrade sets xbase xetc xfont xserver`